wdawson/okta.github.io/_source/_standards/OAuth/index.md

 A Refresh Token will be returned if 'offline_access' scope is requested using authorization_code, password, or refresh_token grant type.

 The lifetime of a Refresh Token is configured in [Access Policies](#access-policies), the minimum value is 24 hours.
 The refresh token can also expire after a period if no clients redeem it for an Access Token.
 The period should be equal to or larger than 10 minutes.
-If the token&#8217;s lifetime is set to unlimited, the Authorization Server will not check if clients use it or not.
+If the token's lifetime is set to unlimited, the Authorization Server will not check if clients use it or not.

 ### Refresh Token Revocation